MxSyFy/SoccerFanHub/README.md

 - **Match Details:** Get info on upcoming and past matches, including lineups and stats.
 - **Live Scores:** Stay updated with ongoing match scores.
-- **Filtering Options:** Easily find matches by country, location, league, or date.
+- **Filtering Options:** Find matches by country, location, league, or date.

 ## Technologies Used